WilliamMolina/composerize/README.md

 ## Coming soon

-- Run composerize from a file containing docker commands.
+- Run composerize-plus using a file containing docker run commands.
+- Create from container names or ids.
-- Electron app.
+- Create Electron app.